videomi/shotcut_web/FAQ.md

 * * *

-## Where are the log, presets, database, and settings stored?
+## Where are the log, presets, cache, and settings stored?

-Currently, the database is used to store thumbnail and waveform data, but it will likely grow to include more things over time.
+Currently, the cache is used to store thumbnail and waveform data.

 **Windows**

-The log, database, and presets are stored in
+The log, cache, and presets are stored in
 %LOCALAPPDATA%\\Meltytech\\Shotcut\\.
 In the Explorer location bar, enter "%LOCALAPPDATA%" and press Enter.
 Then look for Meltytech\\Shotcut.